A Manual for Sunday School Teachers in Unitarian Universalist Congregations

-In terms of educational strategy, a closing circle gives you and the children an opportunity take another look at what you have learned together.
-A closing circle is your chance to ask the children to tell you what they learned — this gives you immediate feedback on how well they absorbed the lesson.
+In terms of educational strategy, a closing circle is your chance to ask the children to tell you what they learned.
+This gives you immediate feedback on how well they absorbed the lesson.

 In terms of religious community, a closing circle allows you and the children to say together the same unison benediction that is used each week in the adult service, which helps tie all ages together in one religious community.

-Everyone stands in a circle.
-You, as the teacher, then ask each child to share something they learned or did.
-For example:
+Stand in a circle.
+The lead teachers then asks everyone to share something they learned or did.
+Three examples:

-• You can ask each child to show something that he or she has made in class that morning, e.g., hold up a picture they drew and tell the group what they drew. — OR —
+— You can ask each participant to show something that he or she has made in class that morning, e.g., hold up a picture they drew and tell the group what they drew.